 Explain the impact.

-- This is where it starts to become tactical.
+- This is where learning how to give effective feedback starts to become tactical.
 You want to explain the impact the behavior had on yourself, the people around, potentially the client depending on the situation, and the company as a whole.

 - This step is important because when referring to behaviors around company culture you’re either adding to it or destroying it.
 You want to make the person aware of the impact they are making.